SiaFoundation/siad/modules/renter/README.md

 a reasonably sized sub tree defined by the health loop constants, it returns that timestamp and the SiaPath of the directory.

-Once the health loop has found the most out of date directory or sub tree, it calls `managedBubbleMetadata`, to be referred to as bubble, on that directory.
-When a directory is bubbled, the metadata information is recalculated and saved to disk and then bubble is called on the parent directory until the top level directory is reached.
-During this calculation, every file in the directory is opened, modified, and fsync'd individually.
-See benchmark results:
+Once the health loop has found the most out of date directory or sub tree, it uses the Refresh Paths subsystem to trigger bubble updates that the Bubble subsystem manages.

-*TODO* - add benchmark

-If during a bubble a file is found that meets the threshold health for repair, then a signal is sent to the repair loop.
-If a stuck chunk is found then a signal is sent to the stuck loop.
 Once the entire renter's directory has been updated within the healthCheckInterval the health loop sleeps until the time interval has passed.

-Since we are updating the metadata on disk during the bubble calls we want to ensure that only one bubble is being called on a directory at a time.
-We do this through `managedPrepareBubble` and `managedCompleteBubbleUpdate`.
-The renter has a `bubbleUpdates` field that tracks all the bubbles and the `bubbleStatus`.
-Bubbles can either be active or pending.
-When bubble is called on a directory, `managedPrepareBubble` will check to see if there are any active or pending bubbles for the directory.
-If there are no bubbles being tracked for that directory then an active bubble update is added to the renter for the directory and the bubble is executed immediately.
-If there is a bubble currently being tracked for the directory then the bubble status is set to pending and the bubble is not executed immediately.
-Once a bubble is finished it will call `managedCompleteBubbleUpdate` which will check the status of the bubble.
-If the status is an active bubble then it is removed from the renter's tracking.
-If the status was a pending bubble then the status is set to active and bubble is called on the directory again.

 **Inbound Complexities**
- - The Repair loop relies on Health Loop and `callThreadedBubbleMetadata` to keep the filesystem accurately updated in order to work through the file system in the correct order.
+ - The Repair loop relies on Health Loop and the Bubble Subsystem to keep the filesystem accurately updated in order to work through the file system in the correct order.
- - `DeleteFile` calls `callThreadedBubbleMetadata` after the file is deleted
- - `RenameFile` calls `callThreadedBubbleMetadata` on the current and new directories when a file is renamed
- - The upload subsystem calls `callThreadedBubbleMetadata` from the Health Loop to update the filesystem of the new upload

-**Outbound Complexities**
- - The Health Loop triggers the Repair Loop when unhealthy files are found.
-This is done by `managedPerformBubbleMetadata` signaling the `r.uploadHeap.repairNeeded` channel when it is at the root directory and the `AggregateHealth` is above the `RepairThreshold`.
- - The Health Loop triggers the Stuck Loop when stuck files are found.
-This is done by `managedPerformBubbleMetadata` signaling the `r.uploadHeap.stuckChunkFound` channel when it is at the root directory and `AggregateNumStuckChunks` is greater than zero.

 #### Repair Loop
 The repair loop is responsible for uploading new files to the renter and